About Mānuka Vet®

 Created by nature, developed by veterinarians.
-All for the health of your horse.
+All for the health of your pet.

-Mānuka Vet is a natural mānuka honey wound treatment that's been developed by veterinarians, specifically with horses in mind.
+Mānuka Vet® is a natural mānuka honey wound treatment that's been developed by veterinarians, specifically with horses and other companion animals in mind.

 Horses especially tend to have poor circulation in their limbs, which makes them particularly prone to infections.
 In fact, horse injuries are the third most common reason for vet callouts.